How 5 Spiritual Workers Unwind After A Long Day

-In honor of this young visionary — and the fact that we could all stand to spend a little more time chilling out — we turned to some of our favorite people in the wellness and spirituality community to see how they choose to care for themselves.
+We may not be in the US, but we can spot good advice when we see it.
+So, in honour of this young visionary - and the fact that we could all stand to spend a little more time chilling out — we turned to some of our favourite people in the wellness and spirituality community to see how they choose to care for themselves.
 Turns out, there isn't a secret formula — or magic spell — for relaxation.

 Here, five women working across the spiritual space share what helps them unwind after a long day.